NFive/NFive/README.md

 4. Edit `config\database.yml` with your database connection information as needed.

 Note: For full Unicode support you will need to manually preconfigure your MySQL server's default character set.
 For MySQL/MariaDB add `--character-set-server=utf8mb4 --collation-server=utf8mb4_unicode_520_ci` to the server arguments before the database is created.
+See the [documentation](https://nfive.io/docs/database) for details.

 ### Migrations
+Its strongly recommended you use [`nfpm migrate`](https://nfive.io/docs/nfpm/command-reference) for automated migrations.

+#### Manual
-1. Drop the database.
+1. Drop the existing database.

 2. Open the Package Manager Console in Visual Studio: `View > Other Windows > Package Manager Console`